Samuel12321/ConnectTo-bat/README.md

 it will have a one time setup and will not support multiple connections.

+Will innitIALLY USE MICROSOFT rEMOTE DESKTOP to connect, then will be forked and inbvuilt aversion will be added

 To Do list:
 - Build app
 - Add wake on lan support